Italian 10-year bonds set for best month since January

 By Yoruk Bahceli

-AMSTERDAM, July 31 (Reuters) - Italian 10-year bond yields were set for their biggest monthly drop since January on Friday, boosted by the recovery fund agreed by the European Union last week.
+AMSTERDAM, July 31 (Reuters) - Italian 10-year bond yields were set on Friday for their biggest monthly drop since January, with demand for the paper boosted by the recovery fund agreed by the European Union last week.

 The 750 billion-euro fund, part of which will be offered as grants to member states worst hit by the coronavirus, has been hailed as a game-changer for the euro zone.